MasonR4/ROCKETMAN/README.md

  ## Installation

- The latest release for ROCKETMAN can be obtained at this link: https://github.com/MasonR4/ROCKETMAN/releases/tag/v1.0-release

 ### Client Setup
 To setup the ROCKETMAN client, follow the steps below.
 ```
-1. Download the latest version of the ROCKETMAN source from the link above
+1. Download the latest version of the ROCKETMAN source.
 2. Extract the .ZIP into your desired location for the game
 3. Run the 'RocketmanClient.bat' from the 'bat_files' directory.
 4. (Optional) The 'config.txt' file contains some default settings that can be customized as needed.